flux-framework/rfc/spec_9.rst

 To establish best practices, preferred patterns and anti-patterns for distributed services in the flux framework.
-Several of the core services of flux, including comms, RPCs, and the KVS, provide services for distributed notification and synchronization, but not all of them are suitable for all cases.
+Several of the core services of Flux, including messages, RPCs, and the KVS, provide services for distributed notification and synchronization, but not all of them are suitable for all cases.
 For now, this is a listing of some common patterns and anti-patterns, but may shape into a more comprehensive guide as the most effective patterns